 - Optional County walk to the archaeological site of the Palace of Odysseus, Exogi

 We begin the day with a visit to the small archaeological and folklore museums in Vathy.
 The archaeological collection includes everyday objects from all over the island dating from prehistoric to Roman times.
-Of special interest are some locally made vases from about 800 BC.
-The Folklore Museum has a fascinating collection of furniture, clothes, and tools, including a fully assembled bedroom that illustrate life on Ithaca from the 19th century to the present.
+Of special interest are some locally made vases from about 800 BCE inscribed with early examples of the Greek alphabet.

 On our island tour we begin with a visit to the Monastery of Panagia Kathariotissa with its wonderful views over the whole island, the almost entirely deserted village of Anogi with its remarkable menhirs and, after collecting the key from a remaining resident, the 12th-century church of The Dormition of the Virgin with its beautiful frescoes.